SeniorDesign2023/BlockHeads/status/status1.md

 * Megan is in contact with her prof Steve Lupien, who can help us or connect us with people as necessary

 Action Items
-* Because we’ve formed our group, we will not go to class 9.19.2023
+* Because weâ€™ve formed our group, we will not go to class 9.19.2023
-* Instead, we’ll meet in Coe Library during that time (Tues., 9.19.2023, from 4-5, in Coe 263) to talk about the project and create the pitch document
+* Instead, weâ€™ll meet in Coe Library during that time (Tues., 9.19.2023, from 4-5, in Coe 263) to talk about the project and create the pitch document
-* We all will bring ideas and what aspect we’re good at and what we would like to work on
+* We all will bring ideas and what aspect weâ€™re good at and what we would like to work on
 * Selma is reserving the room in Coe
 * Tamara is taking meeting notes